Plants & Animals

 7. 獏 may also refer to the “baku” spirit in Japanese folklore know for devouring dreams and nightmares, which is the inspiration behind the Drowzee-line in Pokémon.

-8. 鯱, when read as しゃちほこ, refers to a mythical creature with that said name in Japanese folklore.
+8. 鯱, when read as しゃちほこ, refers to a mythical creature in Japanese folklore.

 1. 野生のが山から下りてきた。